ebalzuweit/cswm/README.md

 ### Caveats

-- Some windows (e.g. Task Manager) require cswm to be run as an administrator to be managed.
+- In order to manage windows running in Administrator mode (e.g. Task Manager), cswm must also be running in Administrator mode.

 ## Acknowledgments